cinnData/MLearning/[ML-06E] Example - The spam filter.md

 ## Q5.
 Feature relevance

-One of the most attractive traits of decision trees is that they produce, as a by-product, a ranking of the features by their contribution to the predictive power of the model.
-In scikit-learn, this is the attribute `.feature_importances_` of the `DecisionTreeClassifier` estimator, extracted as a 1D array in which every term is the **importance** of one of the features.
+One of the most attractive traits of the algorithm that scikit-learn uses to train a decision tree is that it produces, as a by-product, a ranking of the features by their contribution to the predictive power of the model.
+In scikit-learn, this is the attribute `.feature_importances_` of the `DecisionTreeClassifier` estimator.
+It is extracted as a 1D array, in which ech term is the **importance** of one of the features.
 The importance is measured as the **percentage of reduction of the impurity** due to the splits in which the feature is involved.
 Zero importance means that the corresponding feature is not involved in any split, so it is not used by the decision tree.

 We take a look at feature importance in the biggest of our trees.
 In spite of the allowance for depth 5, only 15 features are involved in the splits.